 Linda has proudly served children in the public schools for over 38 years.
 She is a retired educator whose experiences include Deputy Chief of Teaching and Learning in the District of Columbia Public Schools; Director of Middle School Instruction and Achievement, Director of School Performance, Assistant Principal, Instructional Specialist, and Special Educator in Montgomery County Public Schools in Maryland.
 She is a proud alumnus of Howard University and Trinity Washington University, where she earned a Bachelor of Science in Speech & Language Pathology and Master of Arts in Teaching, respectively.

 Tiffany is an experienced educator and leader with over 20 years of experience in public K – 12 education and currently serves as a school-based administrator and doctoral adjunct instructor.
-She began her career as a science and mathematics teacher for middle-level education at various districts, and served in a professional development capacity to support teachers on school improvement efforts at the middle school level.
+She began her career as a science and mathematics teacher for middle-level education at various districts, and served in a professional learning capacity to support teachers on school improvement efforts at the middle school level.
 She has published articles in educational journals focused on the refinement of teaching and learning to improve educational outcomes for all students.
 Dr. Awkard received her Bachelor of Science in Education with a focus on mathematics and science from Old Dominion University, a Master of Education in Elementary Education from Marymount University, and a Doctorate of Education in Educational Leadership from the University of San Diego.

 Discovery Education Techbook is a series of comprehensive digital textbooks.
 Techbook is standards-based, with content that is relevant, dynamic and carefully vetted to provide quality instruction for math, science and social studies educators.